acidmasculinity/acidmasculinity.github.io/_disengage/media/shera.md

 year: 2018
 ---

-Depicts the cycles of abuse.
+Comments on repression and the cycle of abuse.